netbox-community/netbox-plugin-tutorial/tutorial/step01-initial-setup.md

 ### Create `__init__.py`

-The `PluginConfig` class holds all the information needs to know about our plugin to install it.
+Our plugin is for managing access lists in NetBox, so we'll give it an appropriate name, such as `netbox_access_lists`.

 First, we'll create a subdirectory to hold our plugin's Python code, as well as an `__init__.py` file to hold the `PluginConfig` definition.
+The `PluginConfig` class holds all the information Netbox needs to know about our plugin to install it.

 ```bash
 $ mkdir netbox_access_lists